alyssaperkins/awesome-code-by-aly/README.md

 NAG uses a U.S. Census data set that contains name statistics from 1910-2021.
 It includes the number of people born with the same name each year for that state and gender.
 Names can be ranked from Unique, Rare, Uncommon, Common, and Popular.
 Along with each search you do, the user also gets to choose a sorting algorithm to order the returned data.
 We included merge, quick, comb, and tim sorts.
 The GUI will output the sorting time along with your uniquity rankings.

-To learn more about the development of NAG, check out this link: https://docs.google.com/document/d/1J8cjkmLgkrWPheTjTq20LT6kE2Cxtq5WtszgLYUuZB4/edit#heading=h.q2ubbw8pvaf3
+To learn more about NAG, check out this PDF: [Name-A-Gator Documentation.pdf](https://github.com/alyssaperkins/awesome-code-by-aly/files/12303741/Name-A-Gator.Documentation.pdf)

 ## To run Name-A-Gator:
 1. Go to this link: https://drive.google.com/file/d/1emOXle0OTjGWKm53OAlUsKa-7W-jtMhy/view?usp=sharing and run Name-A-Gator.exe